wp-plugins/youtube-white-label-shortcode/readme.txt

 == Description ==

-This plugin adds the shortcode `[youtube-embed]` and allows you to input any YouTube&trade; video (that allows embeding outsite the YouTube&trage; domain) with control over the logo, player, autostart and more.
+This plugin adds the shortcode `[youtube-embed]` and allows you to input any YouTube&trade; video (that allows embeding outsite the YouTube&trade; domain) with control over the logo, player, autostart and more.

 A shortcode generator has been added to all public $post_type add and edit screens.
 You can modify the options and it will output the correct shortcode arguments.